-Pelly has a healthy relationship First Nations governments and First Nations development corporations and these long-term relationships have been built on trust and accountability.
-Having worked with the vast majority of Yukon First Nations we are familiar with First Nation’s expectations and Pelly is sensitive to First Nations culture.
+Pelly has relationships with First Nations governments and First Nations development corporations and these long-term relationships have been built on trust and accountability.
 Pelly regards capacity building as fundamental to developing successful working relationships with First Nations governments and development corporations.
 We focus capacity building on individuals, emphasizing transferable skills through training, education and employee development, while also focusing on regional economic development and providing business opportunities.

 If you were to ask two Yukon First Nations how to spell partnership,